bethstevic/ceros-ski-master/README.md

   * Desired Behavior:
     * When the skier crashes the direction should be updated once and not enter a loop
   * Actual Behavior:
-    * When the skier crashes changing the direction to 0 starts a loop with skier.setDirection being continuously called
+    * When the skier crashes  skier.setDirection enters a loop and is continuously called
   * Fix:
-    * This bug was found after the page no longer crashed.
+    * Create a new class field called hasCrashed.
+Set its initial value to false.
+If there is a collision and hasCrashed is false, the direction will be updated.
+When a collision occurs hasCrashed is set to true to prevent the direction from being set multiple times.
+Once the skier starts moving again, hasCrashed is set back to false.